mikrobi/babel/README.markdown

 =============

 Babel is an Extra for MODx Revolution that helps you managing your multilingual websites using different contexts.
-Babel even supports managing several differnet multilingual websites within one MODx instance by using so called context groups.
+Babel even supports managing several different multilingual websites within one MODx instance by using so called context groups.

 Babel maintains links between translated resources.
 In the manager you can use